visdesignlab/upset2/packages/userdocs/docs/upset2-features/element-view/plots/add-plot.md

 ---
 # Adding Plots

-By default, you'll see a bar chart for each numerical attribute in your dataset.
+By default, you'll see a bar chart for each numeric attribute in your dataset.
 However, you can add as many plots to the sidebar as you'd like.
 To add a plot, click the **Add Plot** button to open the add plot dialog:

 ![Add Plot Button](./img/add-plot/add-button.png)